When a child receives a diagnosis of being on the autism spectrum, parents/carers are faced with a lot of new information.

 Early Intervention Services

-- Respite Care: your local council or shire is funded by the Home and Community Care Program (HACC) to provide respite care in your own home.
+Local councils and shires are funded by the Home and Community Care Program (HACC) to provide respite care in your own home.
 For details contact the Community Services Department at your local shire or council office.

 Help with Behaviour